-In 1900, Paris had no tourist helicopters, no skyscrapers, no drones; and yet, visitors to the city had many opportunities for a bird's-eye view.
-They could ride on a tethered balloon or rise to the pinnacle of the Eiffel Tower.
-They could visit a panorama painting depicting the view from Notre-Dame or take in a "panstereorama," a model of the city built in miniature, replicating a balloon view.
-In short, there were countless aerial options available on ground level, well before aviation made such views widely accessible.
+In 1900, Paris had no skyscrapers, no tourist helicopters, no drones.
+Yet well before aviation made aerial views more accessible, those who sought such vantages had countless options available to them.
+They could take in the vista from an observation ride, see a painting of the view from Notre-Dame, or overlook a miniature model city.
 In Aeroscopics, Patrick Ellis offers a history of the view from above, written from below.
-Premised upon extensive archival work and richly illustrated, this interdisciplinary study reveals the forgotten media that were available to the public in the Balloon Era and after.
+Richly illustrated and premised upon extensive archival work, this interdisciplinary study reveals the forgotten media available to the public in the Balloon Era and after.
 Ellis resurrects these neglected spectacles as “aeroscopics,” opening up new possibilities for the history of aerial vision.

 Aeroscopics Media of the Bird's-Eye View

 The pandemic has created major supply chain challenges for publishers, manufacturers, warehousing facilities and shipping companies.
 Please allow for a minimum of 15 business days to receive your order.
 If you need your order sooner, consider purchasing from one of our retail partner links in the buying options.
 Thank you!